About Us

 • Restoring function when impaired by periodic injury, illness or other factors

-• Assessing and addressing seating and mobility, providing recommendations/prescriptions for wheelchairs and adaptive equipment as required (ADP authorized including walkers, wheelchairs, power wheelchair and scooters)
+• Assessing and addressing seating and mobility, providing recommendations/prescriptions for wheelchairs and adaptive equipment as required (ADP authorized including walkers, wheelchairs, power wheelchair, scooters and specialized seating)

-• Addressing pressure ulcer prevention and treatment through appropriate seating and positioning, implementing pressure relief surfaces, safe transfer techniques, etc.
+• Addressing pressure injury prevention (“bed sores”) and treatment through appropriate seating and positioning, implementing pressure redistributing surfaces, safe transfer techniques, etc.

 • Assessing and recommending environmental modifications for improved accessibility (including falls prevention strategies)